mobileboxlab/ios-bash-streaming/README.md

 **Limitations?**

-Does not do a high framerate
+Does not do a high framerate.

 **Does it work on Windows?**